 Have some leftover ricotta from that lasagna or baked ziti you made the other night?
 Smear some on some whole grain toast, top with berries and chia seeds, and you're good to go.

 Omelet With Leftover Broccoli, Ham, & Cheddar Cheese

 When you have leftover broccoli from last night's dinner, you might as well throw it into an omelet with cheddar cheese and cubed Canadian bacon.

 A classic quick breakfast.
 Spread a toasted whole-wheat slice of bread with peanut or almond butter.
 Top with sliced bananas, a drizzle of honey, and chia seeds.

 When in doubt, just throw some low-sugar granola in a bowl with a high-protein milk like dairy or pea protein milk.
 Looking for a healthy milk alternative?
-Try the 12-gram per serving pea protein milk from Bolthouse Farms, which made our list of the 100 Healthiest New Foods of 2017.
+Try the Pea Milk from Ripple.

-Instead of saving that Sunday bacon for Monday's lunch, why not doubling down and having it for breakfast again?
-But on a BLEAT.
-(That’s an acronym for bacon, lettuce, egg, avocado, and tomato.)
+Instead of saving that Sunday bacon for Monday's lunch, why not double down and have it for breakfast again?
+But this time, try it on a BLEAT: bacon, lettuce, egg, avocado, and tomato.

-For a high-protein take on typically carb-centric oatmeal, throw a scoop of your favorite flavored protein powder in with your oats, milk, and then top with your favorite fruit and flax seeds for some extra fiber.
-For more ways to increase your protein intake, don’t miss these 25 Ways to Increase Your Protein Intake.
+For a high-protein take on typically carb-centric oatmeal, throw a scoop of your favorite flavored protein powder in with your oats and milk, and then top with your favorite fruit and flax seeds for some extra fiber.